 This is our chocolate enrobing area.
 The enrobing process creates a waterfall of chocolate that we use to coat products with chocolate by passing them under the waterfall, thus, “ENROBING” them in chocolate.
+We employ state-of-the-art chocolate enrobing machines to create the perfect chocolate coating.
 The process starts with the tempering of the chocolate in the tempering units.

 The tempered chocolate is pumped to the enrober and distributed across the 42″ feed.
 With a wire mesh conveying belt, excess chocolate falls through the belt for another journey into the waterfall.